1910s Fashions

 Gold Pocket Watch - Bone China Tea Set - Titanic Key

-Nearly a century after the Titanic plunged into the Atlantic Ocean, a new secret has been revealed that could upend the existing story of how the ship sank.
-Until now, historians believed that Titanic rammed an iceberg because it was steaming too fast and the crew didn't see it until it was too late.
+A century after the Titanic plunged into the Atlantic Ocean, a new secret has been revealed that could upend the existing story of how the ship sank.
+Until now, historians believed that Titanic rammed an iceberg because it was steaming too fast and the crew didn't see it until it was too late

 Titanic Watch - Pocket Watch from the Titanic